 PRENURSING | Caring for Your Community

 There is a shortage of nurses nationwide and at Baker University we take pride in educating confident and compassionate nurses who are in demand even before they graduate.
 Through clinical experience, first-hand observation, and personalized learning, Baker has developed an outstanding reputation for producing the best and brightest nurses in the region.
-Our graduates validate that year after year with high NCLEX pass rates and job placement rates.
+Our graduates validate that year after year with high first-time NCLEX pass rates and job placement rates.

 Complete your prerequisites at Baker